kartonfarkas/api_docs/source/suite/appendices/language_codes.rst

 Language Codes
 ==============

-The following languages are supported by the Suite for email campaigns.
+The following languages are supported by Emarsys for email campaigns.

 .. list-table:: **Language Codes**
    :header-rows: 1